eponsonby/ATP-Support/job-announcement-playbook/details/how-to-apply.md

 ### Agency contact information

 Tells the job seeker how they can contact the agency.
-The **Learn more about this agency** link opens the [agency modal](../details/overview/#agency-modal---current-fields).
+The **Learn more about this agency** link opens the [agency pop-up window](../details/overview/#agency-modal---current-fields).

 #### Required
 Yes